JohnKendrick/PDielec/docs/_sources/application_notes_2.rst.txt

    Comparison of calculated and experimental transmittance terahertz spectra

-Finally we compare a digitised spectrum of the reflectance measured over the range 0 - 800 |cm1| with the spectrum calculated using PDGui and Castep.
+Finally, we compare a digitised spectrum of the reflectance measured over the range 0 - 800 |cm1| with the spectrum calculated using PDGui and Castep.
-In this the 'thick slab' approximation has been used as no oscillations are detected in the low frequency experimental results.
+The 'thick slab' approximation has been used as no oscillations are detected in the low-frequency experimental results.
 The calculated and experimental results are in excellent agreement.
-The shoulder on the experimental result is due to two phonon processes which are not taken account of in the present theoretical work.
+The shoulder on the experimental result is due to two phonon processes that are not considered in the present theoretical work.

 .. _fig-mgo-experiment-reflectance: